-Population Characteristics in Northwest OregonDecember 14, 2017
+Population Characteristics in Northwest OregonDecember 18, 2018

-Of these five counties in northwest Oregon, the age distributions of Benton and Lincoln counties differed most from the state’s population distribution.
-The two counties had relatively more people age 55 and older than the state did and fewer people under age 45.
-Not only did Lincoln County differ from the state, it differed by larger amounts than the other counties.
+Lincoln and Tillamook counties had clear differences from the state’s population distribution.
+The two counties had relatively more people age 55 and older than the state did and fewer people under age 55.
+Lincoln County especially differed from the state, and it differed by larger amounts than the other counties except for Benton.
 Of the 13 age groups, Lincoln County had 10 that differed by 1 percentage point or more from the state’s distribution.

 An important workforce difference between this region and the state is that every county in it has a smaller proportion than the state of adults ages 25 to 44.
-Whether it is a lack of work opportunities, cultural amenities, or some other factor, the region is not attracting early-career workers as well as other areas.
+Whether it is a lack of work opportunities, cultural amenities or some other factor, the region is not attracting early career workers as well as other areas.

-The different age distributions between the counties reflect their locations, cultural and educational opportunities, and economies.
+The different age distributions between the counties reflect their locations, cultural and educational opportunities and economies.
 Older adults and retirees may choose to live along the coast for its natural beauty.
 Families in Columbia County are able to take advantage of job opportunities in the nearby Portland and Longview-Kelso labor market areas.
 Students, faculty, and staff are drawn to Benton County and Oregon State University.
-But over the past several decades the region has had difficulty generating a sufficient number of family wage jobs and affordable homes to retain workers with dependents.
-Many young people have moved to large metro areas where jobs and homes are in greater abundance.
+But over the past several decades, the region has had difficulty generating a sufficient number of family wage jobs and affordable homes to retain workers with dependents.
+Many young people have moved to large metro areas where jobs are in greater abundance.

 Race and Ethnicity